kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 there is one.
 Since `mu_equal(t)` can be greater or less than `width(i,j)`, `rate(i,t)` can be greater or less than 1.

-We use the above policy and rate and the concurrency limit to define the schedule in the virtual world.
+We use the above policy and rate to define the schedule in the virtual world.
 The scheduling is thus done with almost no interactions between queues.
 The interactions are limited to updating the `mu` allocations whenever the `rho` requests change.

 To make the scheduling technically easy to speccify, we suppose that no two requests arrive at the same time.
 The implementation will be